jaredtwhite/jaredtwhite.github.io/index.md

 ## Preprints

-[10] Radicals of biduals of Beurling algebras can be different for the two Arens products (21 pages). [arXiv](https://arxiv.org/abs/2602.02764)
+[10] J. T. White, Radicals of biduals of Beurling algebras can be different for the two Arens products (21 pages). [arXiv](https://arxiv.org/abs/2602.02764)

 ## Publications